-^{2.} Names of subsidiaries which have been liquidated or sold during the year - None i n Profit/Loss for the year Not Considered in Consolidation 0.0009 Profit/Loss Consolidation Considered in Consolidation 90000 Net worth attributable to Associate / shareholding Joint Ventures as per latest is not audited consolidated Balance Sheet 0.15 Reason why the Ä. ₹ significant influence Due to percentage of Shareholding Net-worth H~ itures held by ar end Extent of Holding % 40% s of Associate/Joint Ventures held by the company on the year end Amount of Investment in Associates / Joint Ventures 40,000 Shares of Ass the co Nos.
-4,000 Date on which the Associate or / Joint Ventures was associated or acquired 28 th May, 2020 Latest Audited Balance Sheet Date 31st March, 2023 Name of Associates / Joint Ventures Thriveni Lloyds Mining 31st March, 2023 28th May, 2020 Private Limited
+Names of subsidiaries which are yet to commence operations - None for the year Consolidation Consolidation Consolidation 0.0009 Profit/Loss for the year Considered in Consolidation 0.0006 Net worth attributable to Associate / shareholding Joint Ventures as per latest is not audited consolidated Balance Sheet 0.15 Reason why the Associate / Joint Ventures is not consolidated N. A. Description of how there is significant influence Due to percentage of Shareholding Net-worth ~ tures held by ar end Extent of Holding % 40% s of Associate/Joint Ventures held by the company on the year end Amount of Investment in Associates / Joint Ventures 40,000 Shares of As: the co Nos.
+4,000 Date on which the Associate or / Joint Ventures was associated or acquired 28 th May, 2020 Latest Audited Balance Sheet Date 31st March, 2023 Name of Associates / Joint Ventures Thriveni Lloyds Mining 31 st March, 2023 ^t 28 th May, 2020 Private Limited ^{}